Tarmac Where My Wintergreen Berries Lived

 railroad, factories, newspapers, telephones

-boxes built to house bric-a-brac and junk
+We build boxes to house bric-a-brac and junk

 we buy too much of and don't need and